bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-flutter-apps.md

 #### Configuring deployment on Bitrise

- 1. Make sure you have the **Certificate and profile installer** Step in your workflow.
+ 1. Make sure you have the **Certificate and profile installer** Step in your Workflow.
  2. [Upload the required code signing files](/code-signing/ios-code-signing/ios-manual-provisioning/) to Bitrise.
  3. Open the **Flutter Build** Step and find the **iOS Platform Configs** input group.
  4. Make sure the **Additional parameters** input has the value `--release`.
  5. Check the **Platform** input of the Step: make sure it's set to either `iOS` or `both`.
- 6. Make sure you have the **Xcode Archive & Export for iOS** Step in your workflow.
+ 6. Make sure you have the **Xcode Archive & Export for iOS** Step in your Workflow.

     It should be after the **Flutter Build** Step.
  7. Set the **Select method for export** input of the Step to **app-store**.
- 8. Add the **Deploy to iTunes Connect** Step to the end of the workflow.
+ 8. Add the **Deploy to iTunes Connect** Step to the end of the Workflow.
  9. Provide your Apple credentials in the respective input fields.
     * Apple ID
     * password or, if you use two-factor authentication on iTunes Connect, your application password.